Republic F-84 Thunderjet: Operational history

 The first effective and fully capable Thunderjet was the F-84E model which entered service in 1950.
-The aircraft featured the J35-A-17 engine, further wing reinforcement, a 12 in fuselage extension in front of the wings and 3 in extension aft of the wings to enlarge the cockpit and the avionics bay, an A-1B gunsight with AN/APG-30 range-finding radar, and provision for an additional pair of 230 USgal fuel tanks to be carried on underwing pylons.
+The aircraft featured the J35-A-17 engine, further wing reinforcement, a 12 in fuselage extension in front of the wings and 3 in extension aft of the wings to enlarge the cockpit and the avionics bay, an A-1B gunsight with AN/APG-30 fire-control radar, and provision for an additional pair of 230 USgal fuel tanks to be carried on underwing pylons.
 The latter increased the combat radius from 850 mi to over 1000 mi.

 One improvement to the original F-84 design was rocket racks that folded flush with the wing after the 5-inch HVAR rockets were fired, which reduced drag over the older fixed mounting racks.
 This innovation was adopted by other US jet fighter-bombers.

 Despite the improvements, the in-service rates for the F-84E remained poor with only half of the aircraft operational in April 1950.
 This was primarily due to a severe shortage of spares for the Allison engines.
 The expectation was that F-84Es would fly 25 hours per month, accumulating 100 hours between engine overhauls.
 The actual flight hours for Korean War and NATO deployments rapidly outpaced the supply and Allison's ability to manufacture new engines.
 The F-84E was withdrawn from USAF service in 1956, serving with the Air Force Reserve until 1957 and lingering with ANG units until 1959.

 The final straight-wing F-84 was the F-84G, intended as a stop-gap until the swept wing F-84F entered service, but ordered in large numbers to build-up NATO air forces.
 It introduced a refueling boom receptacle in the left wing, autopilot, Instrument Landing System, J35-A-29 engine with 5560 lbf of thrust, a distinctive framed canopy (also retrofitted to earlier types), and the ability to carry a single Mark 7 nuclear bomb.
 The F-84G entered service in 1951, although deliveries were slowed by shortages of engines.
 Production continued until July 1953 with 3,025 F-84Gs delivered, with 789 going to the USAF and 2,236 to US allies as part of US military aid.
 The F-84G was retired from the USAF in mid-1960.